-Although the molecular mechanisms underlying homeostasis of cytoplasmic compositions throughout the cell cycle remain unknown (Chan and Marshall 2010, 2012; Goehring and Hyman 2012; Brangwynne 2013), the emerging picture is that eukaryotic cells typically operate as bioreactors, with relatively constant internal compositions, until rapid remodeling takes place at the time of division.
-It remains to be seen, however, whether individual cellular features grow independently through time at roughly the same rate, or are somehow mutually guided via feedback associated with cell volume.
+Although the molecular mechanisms underlying cytoplasmic-composition homeostasis throughout the cell cycle remain mostly unknown^{16,23,24,51}, the emerging picture is that cells typically operate as bioreactors, with relatively constant internal compositions, until rapid remodeling takes place at the time of division.
+Still, this leaves open the question as to whether individual cellular features grow independently through time at roughly the same rate, or are somehow mutually guided via feedback associated with cell volume.
 These two alternative models make somewhat different predictions with respect to scaling relationships (Foundations 9.3).
 Passive homeostasis might simply arise from global changes in transcription rates in response to growth rate, thereby leading indirectly to coordinated assembly of subcellular compartments without the need for elaborate system-specific regulatory mechanisms.

 It is also unclear how the ontogenetic patterns noted here relate to amongspecies scaling patterns observed at the phylogenetic level (Chapter 8).
 Returning to the questions relating to cell size and growth rate in the previous section, are the prevailing statistical relationships seen between pairs of characters during development recapitulated over evolutionary time with the divergence of phylogenetic lineages, or can evolution promote shifts in cellular composition in arbitrary directions?
 An organism's repertoire of developmental and phenotypic plasticities sets the range of phenotypic combinations that can be achieved and tested by natural selection prior to genetic change, so in principle genetic alterations that simply hardwire a plastic response into a constitutively expressed phenotype may provide a readily accessible route to multivariate evolution.
-This very old idea (Baldwin 1896; Waddington 1942) remains controversial, but essentially suggests that evolution will typically exploit the paths of least resistance by genetically assimilating pre-existing possibilities, not very different than the conventional view of descent with modification.
+This very old idea^{7,144} essentially suggests that natural selection will typically exploit the paths of least resistance by genetically assimilating preexisting possibilities.
+Such a view is not very different than the conventional vision of evolution as a process of descent with modification.
 If this is the case for intracellular architecture, then the observations noted above suggest that isometric scaling of eukaryotic cell parts should also prevail at the phylogenetic level.
 Although the topic is largely unexplored, the kinds of phylogenetic scalings outlined in Chapters 7 and 8 provide compelling material for future investigation.
-Indeed, with its strong molecular basis, evolutionary cell biology provides a compelling platform for understanding the mechanistic links (or lack thereof) between allometric scaling relationships at the ontogenetic, environmental (physiological), and phylogenetic levels.
+Indeed, with its strong molecular basis, evolutionary cell biology provides a compelling platform for understanding the mechanistic links (or lack thereof) between allometric scaling relationships at the ontogenetic (developmental), environmental (physiological), and phylogenetic levels.